yoannMoreau/landsat_theia/README.md

 Help: Type landsat_theia -h for detailed usage parameters.

-the command Line of landsat_theia is create as :
+the command Line of landsat_theia is create as :<br>
 <b>landsat_theia [ACTION {download/search}] [parameters of ACTION] [location{query/shapefile or sceneID for download}]</b>

 <h2>Step 1: Search</h2>